Matcha.Guide

 Yes.
 Their flagship product is a ceremonial grade matcha sourced from Uji, Kyoto.
 It is made from shade-grown tencha leaves that are stone-milled in Japan.
 It is suitable for traditional preparation (usucha and koicha) and is comparable in quality to well-known Japanese brands like Ippodo and Marukyu Koyamaen.

-Where can I buy JENKI matcha?
+Where can you buy JENKI matcha?

 How does JENKI compare to Ippodo?